kwyse/personal-website/posts/post1.md

 title: Building a personal website in Rust
 author: Krishan Wyse
-date: 17 July, 2016
+date: 18 July, 2016
 path: building-personal-website-in-rust
 summary: How this website came into existence and how to build your own using Rust, Handlebars and Flexbox

 Inaugural blog post time!
 Here I will be covering how to create a basic templated website using Rust and HTML5/CSS3.
-I wish to state up front that I'm pretty new to web development and learnt all of this from other resources on the internet.
-It's my hope that condensing what I learnt into this post will help save you some time if you wish to develop your own website.
+I wish to state up front that I'm pretty new to web development and learnt all of this from other resources online.
+It's my hope that condensing what I learnt will help save you some time if you wish to develop your own website.
 I also hope that, by demonstrating how easy Rust and modern CSS makes it, this may serve as some inspiration!

 We'll cover the basics of Rust as a lot of people I know haven't tried it out yet.
 If you're familiar with Rust and project setup, you can skip the following section and perhaps skim read the one after.
 For those new to the language, I've tried to provide links to the (top-quality) docs wherever possible.
 Let's get started!